The day finally arrives…

 This effect is dose-dependent, so the more thyroid medication you take, the more profound an impact it will have on your body’s ability to create thyroid hormones.

-This effectively means that you are replacing your body's own thyroid gland for the medication that your doctor is giving you.
+This effectively means that you are replacing your body’s own thyroid gland with the medication that your doctor is giving you.

 It’s actually quite easy.

 - Your thyroid gland produces both T4 thyroid hormone and T3 thyroid hormone which are then converted into T2 and T1.

 - Roughly 80% of the thyroid hormone that your thyroid gland produces is in the T4 form and 20% (1)is in the T3 form

 - T3 thyroid hormone is roughly 200 to 300 times more biologically active (6) than T4 thyroid hormone.

 - When your doctor gives you replacement thyroid medication he/she is only giving you T4 thyroid hormone.
 This means you aren’t getting the same ratio of thyroid hormone that your thyroid would create naturally if it were working properly.

 - The more thyroid medication your doctor gives you the less thyroid hormone your own body can produce.

 This may seem a little bit confusing but consider this example to help set it in stone in your mind.

 Imagine that you are someone who has a thyroid problem such as Hashimoto’s thyroiditis which has damaged your thyroid gland.

 A normal healthy thyroid gland may produce something like 100mcg of T4 and 20 mcg of T3 each and every day (this is just an estimate but it’s a fairly accurate number for the average person).